Plush4854/Plush4854/README.md

 # About me!
 (Plushii4854)
-I'm a hobbyiest game dev working on the indie game Eastwind!
+I'm a hobbyist game dev working on the indie game Eastwind!
 I am arse at code though.

 ## Art of my copilot (the dog) and me (the cat)
 The artwork is better than the code